Patrick Faber-Castell: Personal life

 Faber-Castell adopted Ahrens' daughter, Isabella Maria Ahrens (born 2000), from her first marriage.
 On 5 November 2012, the couple announced their split "due to different views of life".
-They where officially divorced in 2015.
+They were officially divorced in 2015.
 In 2025, it became public that he is in a relationship with Sandra-Sophie Trauboth (née Woltmann; born 1985), daughter of Jörg Woltmann, sole owner of KPM Berlin.